ishug86/analytics-splunk-app/Blog.md

 ![image](https://user-images.githubusercontent.com/11368123/44236754-b2549a00-a173-11e8-9bb5-ff0a059d3546.png)

 The best part about these controls is that such controls forces the converstations of doing the right thing.
 We have seen a lot of developers to rectify the git settings properly after seeing such errors.

+## Summary:
-This is a very basic illustration of how you can use shared liberaries to enforce controls.
-There are many more use cases that you can implement through using the shared liberaries to basically redefine the software development culture in your team.
+This is a very basic illustration of how you can use shared libraries to enforce controls.
+There are many more use cases that you can implement through using the admin closures in shared libraries.
+Such controls may not always completely address the issues at the core but will help you in redefining the software development culture in your team/company.
 Be sure to catch my talk on Reimagine your pipeline: Deliver software with confidence at Jenkins World 2018.